 Those ‘with’ are more often than not miserable, desperate to preserve and protect their gains, while those ‘without’ are fighting for a greater or fairer share of that pie, often based on unfounded, irrational or selective benchmarks, whether earned or demanded.
 At the end of the day I gained no measurable insight based on background, as to why one may be happier than another.

-Irrespective of the politics of whether social injustice is a consequence of ‘a lack of opportunity for the disenfranchised’; I found that overall happiness compared to those with ‘inherited inter-generational entitlement’ or ‘earned privileged positions’ matters not.
-My observation was that irrespective of the social demography, across the board, most seemed to fade away relatively unhappy and dissatisfied with their legacy.
+Irrespective of the politics of whether social injustice is a consequence of ‘a lack of opportunity for the disenfranchised’; I found that their overall happiness compared to those with ‘inherited inter-generational entitlement’ or ‘earned privileged positions’ had no correlation.
+In fact my observation was that irrespective of the social demography, across the board, the prosperous seemed more likely to fade away relatively unhappy and dissatisfied with their legacy.

-In fact the affluent under-achievers were the most inconsequential, the message being pursue what you like, not dislike.
+It seemed that the affluent under-achievers were the most inconsequential, the message being pursue what you love, not dislike.
 Ultimately happiness remains a matter of individual choice.
 Invest, because the life-long return will compound over time and will be repaid in spades to you, your family and friends.

 The truth is that personal happiness is a conscious choice made in every moment, exempt from external influence.
 It’s an attitude cultivated from within, it’s a decision that is completely up to you and it’s contagious if you choose to participate.